mcilloni/fork/README.md

-# ctrans
+# libctrans

-*Ctrans* is a transpiler that compiles Fork code to C99, and provides an integrated and easy way to then build the generated C code into object code using a C compiler.
+*libctrans* is a library that implements a transpiler for compiling Fork code to C99.

 This is largely a WIP project, and it's pretty far away from release, so expect lots of bugs.